dbkegley/connect-shiny-assistant/README.md

 Connect Shiny Assistant
 ===============

+> Do not try to deploy this application to a real Connect server.
+It will not work.

 This repository contains code for Connect Shiny Assistant.
 It is a modified version of the original [`shiny-assistant`](https://github.com/posit-dev/shiny-assistant) but designed to run on a Posit Connect server rather than running the shiny applications in a browser with WASM/ShinyLive.